yazdipour/notes/ml/visualization.md

 ## Seaborn

-Seaborn is another module for creating diagrams.
+- Seaborn is another module for creating diagrams.
 As with pandas, matplotlib is used in the background, i.e. many settings can be made via matplotlib and used for the actual graphic Seaborn.
+- Seaborn is built over Matplotlib and makes building more attractive plots easier.
+Just by importing Seaborn, your matplotlib plots are made ‘prettier’ without any code modification.

 ```py
 import seaborn as sns